rafaelfranca/rtf_pygmentize/README.md

 ## Configuration

-You can configure this plugin using two options
+You can configure this plugin using two options:

 ```vim
 " Are valid options: 'default', 'emacs', 'friendly' and 'colorful'